CppMicroServices/CppMicroServices/documentation/doxygen/examples/MicroServices_Example6.md

 the eventlistener module will print that our module is no longer offering its spell checker service.
 Likewise, when the french dictionary service comes back, so will our spell checker service.
 We create a client for our spell checker service in
 \ref MicroServices_Example7 "Example 7".
-To exit the `ExampleDriver` program, we use the `q` command.
+To exit the `CppMicroServicesExampleDriver` program, we use the `q` command.

 Next: \ref MicroServices_Example7